Assylzhan-a/outboxie/README.md

 ## Example

 The repository includes a runnable example demonstrating the use of the library in a simple order processing service.

-## Prerequisites

-- Go 1.21 or later
-- Docker and Docker Compose
-- Make

 ## Running the Example Locally